janetschel/janetschel/README.md

 </p>

-✨ Thank you ✨ for reading everything on here
+✨ Thank you ✨ for reading through my `README.md`
 If you want to read more things I wrote, visit my [blog](http://www.janetschel.de/) 📚 (WIP)